 Especially when you consider that the Personal CareGiver Assessor has a proven accuracy rate of 83+%.
 BTW – This has been confirmed by an independent research firm.

-Here's a real life example of what the difference is between relying on just an interview and adding the Personal CareGiver Assessor can mean to you.
+Here’s a real life example of what the difference is between relying on just an interview and adding the CareGiver Assessors can mean to you.

-Recently, one of our clients decided to pass on a caregiver candidate.
+Recently, one of our clients decided to pass on an elder caregiver candidate.

-The candidate interviewed very well, so the client decided to have her complete the Personal CareGiver Assessor.
+The candidate interviewed very well, so the client decided to have her complete the Elder CareGiver Assessor.

 A couple of months later there was a television news story that mentioned that caregiver.
-It seems that at her next job, she decided to write herself 2 company cheques totaling $240,000 and deposit it in her bank account.
+It seems that at her next job, she decided to write herself 2 company cheques totaling $240,000 and deposited them in her bank account.